mabel-dev/opteryx.dev/docs/blog/unpublished/20220205 Writing a Query Engine.md

 ## Motivation

 No-one in their right mind would write a SQL Engine if they didn't need to.
-There are a lot of options in the space of providing SQL query access to distributed data - with a few players dominating the market like Trino, DuckDB and SQLite.
+There are a lot of options in the space of providing SQL query access to distributed data - with a few players prominent in the market like Trino, DuckDB and SQLite.

 We had a problem where we wanted a SQL interface to our data, but none of the existing tools were a good fit for our situation.
 We could change ourselves to fit an existing toolset, but wanted to explore other options before committing to vendor-defined design.